popskraft/nutcracker/content/minnesota/nitrile-gloves.md

         These gloves are awesome for my Minneapolis shop.
 They’re thick, don’t rip, and grip tools great.
 I wear them all day, and they’re comfy.
 Good price too.
     - name: "Jenny L."
       text: >-
-        I manage a Duluth dealership, and these gloves are perfect.
+        I manage a dealership, and these gloves are perfect.
 They’re tough for greasy jobs but fit nice for detailed work.
 Fast shipping to Minnesota helps a lot.
     - name: "Sam R."
       text: >-
         Been using these in my St. Paul garage.
 They hold up to sharp parts and chemicals.
 No allergies either, which is great.
 I’m sticking with these gloves.